chaion07/gsod-2021/projects/tracking-docs-updates.md

 WordPress is also a large and active community of contributors spread around the world, and organized by contribution team (including the documentation team).

 ### About the project

-WordPress does not have a unified tracking system for when a documentation needs updates.
-People do it on [WordPress Meta Trac](https://meta.trac.wordpress.org/) (which is really for code changes to WordPress.org), report them on the [project Slack](https://make.wordpress.org/chat/), and sometimes via Twitter.
-Currently, it is impossible for people to know if a documentation is going through updates or is simply outdated.
-Some projects use Trello for short term purposes.
-Some projects use GitHub.
+#### Your project’s problem

+The WordPress documentation is huge and divided into multiple sections.
+There are user documentations, developer documentations of different projects (themes, plugins, block editor, APIs, etc.).

+All these documentations are subject to frequent changes as the projects to which they belong evolve.
+So we end up with requests for changes, requests for updates that are frequently reported on various channels: Slack, Meta Trac, GitHub, etc.

-WordPress really needs to have a unified tracking system so that we can track these requests and the work to fulfill such requests.
+The fact that we don't have a unified system for change requests and documentation updates makes collaboration difficult; and can be an obstacle for new contributors who want to start with documentation contribution.
+So, WordPress really needs to have a unified tracking system so that we can track these requests and the work to fulfill such requests.
 And we need to create a process to utilize this system properly.

-#### Your project’s problem

-_Tell us about the problem your project will help solve.
-Why is it important to your organization or project to solve this problem?_

 #### Your project’s scope